LindaSchonfeldt/LindaSchonfeldt/README.md

 ]

 currently_learning: ["MongoDB, TypeScript", "PostgreSQL", "Tailwind CSS"]

-2025_Goals: ["Continue to grow, and feel secure in my skills."]
+2025_Goals:
+[
+"Continue to grow, and feel secure in my skills.", "Build a stronger portfolio with projects that combine UX and development.", "Expand my network and connect with more people in the tech and design community.", "Balance work, studies, and self-care to maintain well-being.", "Find a mentor or join a mentorship program within tech."
+]

 hobbies:
 [